Columbus community assistance for single moms

 The Linking Employment, Abilities, and Potential (LEAP) Initiative

 Teenage mothers are given financial assistance through this organization.
 The Prevention, Retention, and Continence aid with one-off cash assistance for emergency funding difficulties in homes with a pregnant woman or minor.
 In addition, applicants must not live above 165 % of the federal regulations on poverty.
-Visit their website or call 614-233-2000 to know more about this program.
+Visit the Franklin County Board of Commissioners website or call 614-233-2000 to learn more about this program.